Cast Courts: Location and characteristics

-When the cast courts first opened, they included displays of large scale architectural model and many casts of architectural details, hence the original name Architectural Courts.
+The two main galleries are divided by central corridor galleries on two levels (including Room 46, officially the Chitra Nirmal Sethia Gallery); the mid-level mezzanine (Room 111) allows both of the larger galleries to be viewed from above.
+Both courts also have vertiginously high walkways that are contiguous with the third level of the central galleries, a space which is used to store casts and other objects that are not on display (some pieces from the museum's cast collection are also displayed in the Daylit Gallery).
+Neither the upper walkways nor the adjacent storage areas are open to the public.

-When the courts first opened to the public they attracted much attention although the initial press reaction was mixed.
-The Art Journal, while generally favourable, was particularly critical of the inclusion of Trajan's Column which had the 'effect of crowding out of sight those (casts) of more sensible proportions'.
-Other museums also received casts, but chose to display the frieze in an unrolled manner and presented at eye level, as can now be seen at the Museum of Roman Civilization and National Museum of Romanian History.
+When the Cast Courts first opened, they included displays of large scale architectural models and many casts of architectural details and ornamentation, hence the original name "Architectural Courts".
+The initial press reaction to the Courts was mixed.
+The Art Journal, while generally favourable, was particularly critical of the inclusion of Trajan's Column, which it claimed had the "effect of crowding out of sight those [casts] of more sensible proportions".
+Other museums also received casts of the Column, but chose to display the frieze in an unrolled manner and presented at eye level, as can now be seen at the Museum of Roman Civilization and National Museum of Romanian History.

 In the 1920s, discussions within the museum focused on the lack of space for display.
 It was suggested that the cast collection be moved to The Crystal Palace where another large collection of casts was also housed.
-The proposed move was rejected by the then director, Eric Maclagan which was fortunate because in 1936 Crystal Palace was destroyed by fire.
-Twenty three casts, mainly effigies, that escaped the inferno were transferred to the museum and were the last major additions to the cast collection.
+The proposed move was rejected by the museum's then director, Eric Maclagan–which was fortuitous, as the Crystal Palace was destroyed by fire in 1936.
+Twenty three casts, mainly effigies that escaped the inferno, were subsequently transferred to the V&A, becoming the last major additions to the Cast Courts.